manifold-systems/manifold/docs/faq.md

 Please [let us know](https://github.com/manifold-systems/manifold/issues) if you can't get it working, we're happy to help.
 Or start a Manifold gitter [discussion](https://gitter.im/manifold-systems/community).

-## History / Trivia

-#### Q: Why is the name "Manifold"?

-The idea derives from the math / physics use of the term where a manifold allows a complicated geometry to be understood and experienced as a more familiar
-Euclidean space.
-For instance, although the Earth is not flat, it helps to think of it that way when we make and use maps.
-Otherwise we have to reason about triangles having more than 180 degree angle sums!
-Applying that general principal to software, a manifold allows a domain of information foreign to a programming language's type system to be accessed directly as a set of first-class types.
-A JSON file, for example, is much easier to deal with in Java as a set of type-safe classes.

-The common definition of the word also applies.
-Manifold transforms Java's otherwise closed, Class-based type system into a virtually open system of manifold types.